Are Interstitial Cystitis and Leaky Gut Connected?

 - Hydrastis Canadensis

-- Aloe vera (good news if you are taking Desert Harvest Super Strength Aloe Vera Capsules already!
+- Aloe vera (good news if you are taking a high-potency aloe vera capsule or powder already!
 Bad news is that aloe vera is a fairly mild antifungal, so in my opinion you’ll need to add something with more clout as well.)

 I started taking things to heal the gut wall itself.
 By some margin, I consider L-glutamine to be the most crucial ingredient here.
 Within days of taking L-glutamine three times a day, the horrible raw feeling that had been in my tummy for years subsided and I started to have normal bowel movements.
 I haven’t used L-glutamine continually over the last decade, but I do make sure to have sustained periods of time back on it on a regular basis.
 I’ve been taking it twice daily for the last few months and don’t plan to come off it anytime soon.
 I think powder is far superior to capsules and I use the Lamberts brand.
 Other things you might wish to incorporate are N-acetylcysteine (NAC) slippery elm, aloe vera (again!), quercetin, zinc and bone broths.